MrThearMan/dynamics-client/docs/docs.md

 from dynamics.normalizers import *
 ```

-Included normalizers can be used to process the returned values to quarantee wanted types.
+Included normalizers can be used to process the returned values to guarantee wanted types.
 The most common case is missing data in the Dynamics database, in which case None would be returned.
 Normalizer can be used to convert this to, e.g., an empty string, or any other default value.
 They can also be used to specify numeric data as float or int.